commercelayer/commercelayer-docs-resources/checkout_com_payments/update.md

 ---
-description: How to update an existing checkout com payment via API
+description: How to update an existing checkout.com payment via API
 ---

-# Update a checkout com payment
+# Update a checkout.com payment

-To <a href="https://docs.commercelayer.io/developers/updating-resources" target="_blank">update</a> an existing checkout com payment, send a `PATCH` request to the `/api/checkout_com_payments/:id` endpoint, where `id` is the ID of the resource that you want to update.
+To <a href="https://docs.commercelayer.io/developers/updating-resources" target="_blank">update</a> an existing checkout.com payment, send a `PATCH` request to the `/api/checkout_com_payments/:id` endpoint, where `id` is the ID of the resource that you want to update.

 Here below the list of all the possible arguments that you can pass with the request body.